-- Patrick Sharkey; and
+- Franziska Heim; and

-The 26th Vis Moot
+The 27th Vis Moot

 The Willem C Vis Moot, now in its 26th year, is an International Commercial Arbitration Moot taking place annually in Vienna.
 The Moot is an extremely popular and well established event amongst the international arbitration community.
 Universities from all over the world compete at this event and there are usually close to 300 teams represented in Vienna.
 Only a few universities from the United Kingdom compete each year and Edinburgh Law School is proud to be one of them.